mayank1202/edgeai_book/Chapter 7.3 - Activations.md

 Let's start with the simplest of them all.

-$**f(x) = max(0,x)**$

-This is essentially a saturation operation.
+​		$f(x) = max(0,x)$

 ReLu is usually preceded with a GeMM or a Convolution operation.
-As we have seen in chapters 7.1 and 7,2  GeMM and Convolutions are broken down into tiled_dot_products which are further broken down into multiply-accumulate instructions.
+As we have seen in chapters 7.1 and 7.2  GeMM and Convolutions are broken down into tiled_dot_products which are further broken down into multiply-accumulate instructions.
 Usually, dot product accumulation results in widening of data type.
 Before writing to memory, the accumulated results must be narrowed back into original precision.
 RISC-V matrix supports reduction instructions which can also do rounding and saturation.